 Queensland Reds Player Director James Slipper was elected by his peers in 2016.

-Slipper, who has been the Reds' Captain since the start of the 2015 season, enters the 2017 Super Rugby season having made 91 appearances in the competition including winning a Premiership in 2011.
+Slipper, who has been the Reds' Captain since the start of the 2015 season, enters the 2018 season having made 95 appearances in the competition including winning a Premiership in 2011.

-He is also the most-capped Wallaby prop of all time, finishing the 2016 season with 85 caps to his name.
+He is also the most-capped Wallaby prop of all time, with 85 caps to his name.

 In August 2015, Sydney Airport’s General Manager of Corporate Affairs, Sally Fielke, joined the RUPA Board as a Co-Opted Director.

 A former lawyer and member association CEO, Ms Fielke brings a wealth of knowledge and experience to RUPA, having sat on a number of key boards across tourism, education, sport and health.